TheRogueArchivist/DRML/entries/Cenega_ProtectDVD/Cenega_ProtectDVD.md

 ### Preservation Instructions:

-[TODO]
+A simple ISO dump of these games appears to suffice, as all the protection features currently known only detect virtual drive use.
+[TODO: Verify if (and if applicable, how) this DRM checks for burned discs.]

 ### Overall Description:

 Cenega ProtectDVD is a Polish DVD copy protection created by the publisher Cenega.
-It appears to check for DPM (or something similar) to verify the authenticity of the disc.
+It verifies the authenticity of the disc through, at a minimum, virtual drive detection.
+In Redump entries [31422](http://redump.org/disc/31422) and [85070](http://redump.org/disc/85070/), mounting an ISO file as a SCSI virtual drive in Daemon Tools is seemingly enough to pass this check.
+A DT virtual drive doesn't work, and is presumably checked for by the DRM.
+Strangely, IDE virtual drives appear to crash the game at the protection check, though this doesn't appear to be an intentional protection feature.
+IA item ["speed-pack"](https://archive.org/details/speed-pack) specifically needs the ISO to be mounted to a physical drive in order to pass the protection check.
+It's currently unknown if this is enough to completely pass through the protection checks entirely, as the game crashes after the media check appears to complete in my personal testing.
+This crash occurs when the virtual drive is mounted to both SCSI and IDE.

 It also appears to have a trial-ware component, based on strings such as "Trial period will expire after one execution." present in "cenega.dll".

-[TODO: Investigate exactly what's needed to get a protected game to run successfully.]
+It is currently unknown if/when this is actually put to use, and further investigation on if they distributed trials of games online is needed.

+[TODO: Verify if (and if applicable, how) this DRM checks for burned discs.]

 ### Known Associated Files: